A fari spenti

 "A fari spenti" (lit.
-'Headlights off') is a song recorded by Italian singer Elodie.
-It was released on 22 September 2023 through Island Records, as the lead single from her first mixtape Red Light.
+'Headlights off') is a song co-written and recorded by Italian singer Elodie.
+It was released on 22 September 2023 through Island Records, as the lead single from her mixtape Red Light.

 Composition

 The song is the fourth one written by Elisa for Elodie, following the singles "Vertigine", "Bagno a mezzanotte" and "Proiettili (ti mangio il cuore)".
 The song is produced by Italian duo Zef e Marz.

 Reception

 Alessandro Alicandri of TV Sorrisi e Canzoni described the sounds likened to "an irresistible minimal techno," calling it an "impervious and fascinating" choice for an Italian female artist.
 Dwelling on the lyrics, Alicandri wrote that they are proposed "with different images" narrated "with a non-narrative but dreamlike sense."

 Claudio Cabona of Rockol wrote that the song sanctions Elodie's choice to "continue experimenting in the world of dance pop," as the sound adopted turns out to be "the real added value," defined as "a Berlin club electronica, sinuous, enveloping with a beating heart."
 The journalist considered that although the lyrics "do not stand out for originality," they "fit" perfectly into the production, describing "the evanescence of moments that composed a relationship, it is a flow of thoughts and images.